eventodb-hq/eventodb/docs/MIGRATION.md

         )
 ```

 **Note:** Global positions will be different after import.
-If you need exact global position matching, contact the MessageDB team.
+If you need exact global position matching, contact the EventoDB team.

 ### Step 4: Update Subscriptions